Crayon2000/TMikMod/README.md

 ## How to Use
 1. Compile the TMikModLib project to generate the library.
-2. Add the libary (.lib or . a) and MikMod.h files to your project.
+2. Add the library (.lib or . a) and MikMod.h files to your project.

 Look at the ModPalyerVcl and ModPalyerFmx projects for examples.